vedicastrology123/vash/content/articles/karma-and-astrology.md

 description : "Optimize your life using Vedic Astrology.
 Know your karma from your birth chart and enjoy your good karma and remedy the bad ones."
 type: "post"
 categories:
-  - "Horoscope"
+  - "Vedic Astrology"
 tags:
+  - "Birth Chart Predictions"
-  - "Predictions"
+  - "Mundane Predictions"
-  - "Astrology"
+  - "Steve Hora"
 lead: Vedic Astrology by Steve Hora
 lastmod: latest
 path: